mate-academy/react_dynamic-list-of-goods/README.md

-# React static list of goods
+# React dynamic list of goods
 - Replace `<your_account>` with your Github username in the [DEMO LINK](https://<your_account>.github.io/react_dynamic-list-of-goods/)
 - Follow the [React task guideline](https://github.com/mate-academy/react_task-guideline#react-tasks-guideline)